PRN (pro re nata) is a Latin phrase/medical abbreviation commonly used in the medical field.

 It is also important to understand the difference between which medicine should be taken as needed and which medicine is required every set number of hours (on a set schedule).

-Just because an individual does not believe the medicine is always effective it doesn’t mean he/she should skip their dosage and wait for symptoms to arise before taking their medication.
+Just because an individual does not believe the medicine is always effective, it doesn’t mean he/she should skip their dosage and wait for symptoms to arise before taking their medication.

 - How much medication should be taken?

-However, it allows students with different backgrounds and languages to receive the same experience, training and understand of medical terms in a universal language.
+However, it allows students with different backgrounds and languages to receive the same experience, training, and understanding of medical terminology in a universal language.